Chart Color Schemes

 The educational profile of Bellara exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 11.2%, significantly lower than Greater Brisbane's average of 30.5%.
-Bachelor degrees are the most common at 8.6%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.0%).
-Vocational credentials are prevalent, with 42.2% of residents aged 15+ holding them - advanced diplomas at 10.8% and certificates at 31.4%.
-School attendance comprises 19.3% of the community: 6.8% in secondary education, 6.7% in primary education, and 1.6% pursuing tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common qualification at 8.6%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.0%).
+Vocational credentials are prevalent, with 42.2% of residents aged 15+ holding such qualifications - advanced diplomas account for 10.8% and certificates for 31.4%.

 Frequently Asked Questions - Education